CommunityPro/portfolio-html/README.md

 <p>React, Redux, SASS</p>
 ```
 ### Project Link
 The project links are the icons on the top right of the project cards.
-One is the github link and the othe is the live link.
+One is the github link and the other is the live link.
 You can paste the respective links into the empty `href` attributes.
 The icons are added using an icon library called <a href="fontawesome.com/">fontawesome</a> so changing this icon is super easy.
 ```html
 <a href="#"><i class="fab fa-github"></i></a>
 <a href="#"><i class="fas fa-globe"></i></a>